TetrahedronAI/circle/README.md

 <summary><h2>History ⌛</h2></summary>

-easyNeuron was created in 2021 by @Neuron-AI, aiming to create an easy experience for all ML engineers, with any and all of the newly developed algorithms from Neuron AI.
+py-sandbox was created in 2021 by @Neuron-AI, aiming to create an easy experience for all ML engineers, with any and all of the newly developed algorithms from Neuron AI.

 <br>

 ### Naming Conventions 🧾

 Mostly, the names of modules are universal, but, there was some choice of the _maths_ section of the module.
-In the end, the maths section is known as `easyneuron.math` rather than `easyneuron.maths` (as we are a British group), since there is such a large population who'll use this knowing American English, and it is quicker to type the American version anyway.
+In the end, the maths section is known as `py-sandbox.math` rather than `py-sandbox.maths` (as we are a British group), since there is such a large population who'll use this knowing American English, and it is quicker to type the American version anyway.

 </details>